alice-ang/bingo_dingo/README.md

 ### 2. Enviorments variables

-To connect to the Firebase database you need the following:
+Change the `.env.example` to `.env.local` and contact the report owner to get the following keyes:

 ```bash
 NEXT_PUBLIC_FIREBASE_API_KEY=